mmm/higgs-demo/tutorial/README.md

     screenshot

-For this tutorial, we've pulled a bite-sized slice of the data to work through the end-to-end analysis while not costing and arm and a leg.
+For this tutorial, you've pulled a bite-sized slice of the data to work through the end-to-end analysis while not costing and arm and a leg.
 Once you've validated your notebook runs, let's point it at the Redis cache we're using to keep the outputs of our job runs.